Reshmika-Nambiar/Endless-Runner-Game/README.md

-Am endless runner game, little like Temple Run.
+An endless runner game, little like Temple Run.